dennisorlando/hackeroni/frontend2/meta/README.md

 # Meta folder

-This folder contains files related to the insigno_frontend repository that do not really have something to do with the app itself, for example assets used in the README or logo projects.
+This folder contains files related to the evplanner_frontend repository that do not really have something to do with the app itself, for example assets used in the README or logo projects.

 ## The colors used for the logo